-Marcus Brown Update and Plea for Help

 Handout 5: Update on Marcus and Plea for Help, Day 4

 Marcus remains in the ICU in critical condition.
 The results of several critical tests have not been released because the official reports have not been signed.
 The autopsy report on Marcus’s uncle is being faxed today.
 His mother is trying to get more family history of sickle cell disease and heart disease.
 The school is to send sports participation records from previous years.